Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Description

-Moose The moose stands six feet tall from shoulders to feet.
+MooseThe moose stands six feet tall from shoulders to feet.
 Females weigh between 800 to 1,300 pounds and males weigh 1,200 to 1,600 pounds.
 The moose has long, thick, light brown to dark brown fur.
 Moose hair is hollow, which helps keep the moose warm.

-MooseThe moose has long legs.
+The moose has long legs.
 Its front legs are longer than its rear legs.
 This helps it jump over fallen trees and other forest debris.
-It has a long head with a large nose and upper lip and a dewlap hanging on its throat.
-It has small ears, large nostrils, on its muzzle and a small tail.
+It has a long head with a large nose and upper lip.
+It has small ears, a small tail, and a dewlap hanging on its throat.
 It has powerful shoulder muscles that give it a humpbacked appearance.

-Bull MooseThe male or bull moose has huge broad and flat antlers that can stretch 4 to 5 feet across.
+MooseThe male or bull moose has huge broad and flat antlers that can stretch 4 to 5 feet across.
 Antlers start to grow in the early summer.
 When antlers first start to grow, they are covered with a soft fuzzy skin called velvet.
 The velvet has blood vessels in it that deliver nutrients that help the antlers grow.
-By late summer when the antlers reach full size, the blood supply dries up and the velvet starts to drop off.
+By late summer, when the antlers reach full size, the blood supply dries up and the velvet starts to drop off.

 Range

-The moose is found in northern North America, and northern Europe and Asia.
-In North America it is found in Alaska, Canada, the northeastern United States and as far south as the Rocky Mountains in Colorado.
+mapIn North America, the moose is found in Alaska, Canada, the northeastern United States, and as far south as the Rocky Mountains in Colorado.
+A close relative of the moose, the Eurasian Elk (Alces americanus) is found in northern Europe and Asia.

 Did You Know?

-MooseMoose comes from the from the Eastern Abenaki "moos" which means "strips bark from trees."
+The word moose comes from the from the Eastern Abenaki "moos" which means "strips bark from trees."

 In his 1616 Description of New England, Captain John Smith wrote that that he saw "Moos, a beast bigger then a Stagge."